Project Management A Socio Technical Approach Pdf

 1. Conduct a Socio‑Technical Audit

-2. grow Cross‑Functional Collaboration
+2. build Cross‑Functional Collaboration

 Create interdisciplinary teams that include developers, designers, and end-users early in the planning phase.
 This ensures that technical solutions are grounded in real-world needs.